 Information we collect about you from your use of our sites and connected products and your engagement with e-mails we send you

 We will use this information in our legitimate interests, where we have considered these are not overridden by your rights:

-- Content from our sites is presented in the most effective manner for you and for your computer or device.
+To improve our sites to ensure that content is presented in the most effective manner for you and for your computer or devices.

 Information we receive from other sources

 We may combine this information with information you give to us and information we collect about you in our legitimate interests (where we have considered that these are not overridden by your privacy rights).
 We will use this information and the combined information for the purposes set out above (depending on the types of information we receive).

 We may link your account or system to a specific independent Dealer of record, but will allow you to amend this information upon request.